AllenDang/giu/README.md

 ## Contribution

-All kinds of pull request (document, demo, screenshots, code, etc.) are more then welcome!
+All kinds of pull requests (document, demo, screenshots, code, etc.) are more than welcome!